We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - soap cutter

-Avoid aluminumAvoid using aluminum or tin containers to handle lye, which can be unsafe.
+Avoid aluminumAvoid using aluminum or tin containers to handle lye, since this can be unsafe.

 - safety goggles